Edible Mushrooms

 Zellers Bolete

-Zellers Bolete, Vancouver Island, BCZellers Boletus Mushroom are Edible Mushrooms in the family Boletaceae.
-It can be found solely in western North America from British Columbia south to Mexico, they are prolific on Vancouver Island.
+Edible-Mushrooms, Zellers Bolete Mushroom, Vancouver Island, BCZeller’s Boletus mushrooms are Edible Mushrooms in the family Boletaceae.
+It can be found solely in western North America, from British Columbia south to Mexico; they are prolific on Vancouver Island.
 The mushrooms are distinguishable by their dark reddish-brown to almost black caps with bumpy surfaces, the yellow pores that look like a sponge on the underside of the caps, and the red with yellow streaks on the stems.
 Read More….

-Edible Mushrooms are beautiful to behold and to see such wonders that seem to spring up overnight is just incredible.
-If you are just beginning to harvest mushrooms, you are in for a treat, as you learn how they grow and reproduce, you will be amazed.
+Edible Mushrooms are beautiful to behold, and to see such wonders that seem to spring up overnight is just incredible.
+If you are just beginning to harvest mushrooms, you are in for a treat.
+As you learn how they grow and reproduce, you will be amazed.
 As you discover the great edible kinds, you will be hooked for life.
 I know I am.

-When you are out there, keep your eyes open, you might see black bears, deer, elk, or any of the other forest creatures that live in the coastal rain forest, bring your camera with you and take home some memories.
+When you are out there, keep your eyes open; you might see black bears, deer, elk, or any of the other forest creatures that live in the coastal rain forest.
+Bring your camera with you and take home some memories.

 These are very rare Edible Mushrooms and are a wondrous sight for the eyes.
-If you study the photo, they look like a mix between the more common yellow chanterelle and an oyster mushroom but painted black.
-Not very pretty to look at but when you see them in the wild they kind of take your breath away.
+If you study the photo, they look like a mix between the more common yellow chanterelle and an oyster mushroom, but painted black.
+Not very pretty to look at, but when you see them in the wild, they kind of take your breath away.

 Blue Chanterrele Mushroom, Edible Mushrooms, Pacific Northwest